knights-lab/BugBase/README.md

 Note: you will need change the paths to match your system and which directory you have downloaded BugBase into.
 You might need to put it in ~/.bashrc instead of ~/.bash_profile depending on your system.
 After adding these paths to the .bash_profile or ~/.bashrc, reopen the terminal or login again.

 To check your install, type the following in the command line.
-It should print the options available to run BugBase.
+It will first install any missing packages, and then it will print the options available to run BugBase.

 ```
 run.bugbase.r -h